BetterThanTomorrow/calva-docs/docs/eval-tips.md

 The current top-level form means top-level in a structural sense.
 It is _not_ the topmost form in the file.
 Typically in a Clojure file you will find `def` and `defn` (and `defwhatever`) forms at the top level, but it can be any form not enclosed in any other form.

 An exception is the `comment` form.
-It will create a new top level context, so that any forms immediatlly inside a `(commment ...)` form will be considered top-level by Calva.
+It will create a new top level context, so that any forms immediately inside a `(commment ...)` form will be considered top-level by Calva.
 This is to support a workflow where you

 1. Iterate on your functions.
 2. Evaluate the function (top level).